-"My name isn't Jack," he said softly.
+"My name isn't Jack," be said softly.
 But they would never know his real name.
 Nor would they care.
-My name isn't Jack!" he said loudly.
+My name isn't Jack!" be said loudly.
 No one heard.

-"MY NAME ISN'T JACK, AND I'VE BEEN BAD, VERY BAD, I'M AN EVIL PERSON BUT MY NAME ISN'T JACK!" he screamed, and screamed, and screamed again, walking aimlessly down an empty street, in plain view, no longer forced to prowl.
+"MY NAME ISN'T JACK, AND I'VE BEEN BAD, VERY BAD, I'M AN EVIL PERSON BUT MY NAME ISN'T JACK!" he screamed, and screamed again, walking aimlessly down an empty street, in plain view, no longer forced to prowl.
 A stranger in the City.